nixworks/public/news/2013/02/8/README.md

 ##### Nigeria
 ### [Nine women are shot to death in the Nigerian city of Kano.
 According to reports, all of them were involved in a polio vaccination policy and were most probably killed by the Islamist movement Boko Haram, which has previously threatened to target those involved in vaccinations. ](/news/2013/02/8/nine-women-are-shot-to-death-in-the-nigerian-city-of-kano-according-to-reports-all-of-them-were-involved-in-a-polio-vaccination-policy-and.md)
-_Context: Boko Haram, polio, Kano, Nigeria_
+_Context: Nigeria, Kano, polio, Boko Haram_

 ##### Lucy Maud Montgomery
 ### [The cover of the latest edition of Lucy Maud Montgomery's "Anne of Green Gables" arouses controversy among readers as the orphan with the "very thick, decidedly red hair" and the "much freckled" face is transformed into a blonde, buxom farm girl with come-hither eyes.
 This follows the recent controversy over a new cover for Sylvia Plath's "The Bell Jar" which portrays a young woman applying make-up. ](/news/2013/02/8/the-cover-of-the-latest-edition-of-lucy-maud-montgomery-s-anne-of-green-gables-arouses-controversy-among-readers-as-the-orphan-with-the-v.md)
-_Context: The Bell Jar, Sylvia Plath, Anne of Green Gables, Lucy Maud Montgomery_
+_Context: Sylvia Plath, Anne of Green Gables, Lucy Maud Montgomery, The Bell Jar_

 ##### US Appeals Court
 ### [The United States Court of Appeals for the Federal Circuit, which hears all appeals in U.S. patent cases, hears arguments in "CLS Bank v.
 Alice", a case that may sharpen standards for patentability in the fields of computer software, business methods, and financial services. ](/news/2013/02/8/the-united-states-court-of-appeals-for-the-federal-circuit-which-hears-all-appeals-in-u-s-patent-cases-hears-arguments-in-cls-bank-v-al.md)